onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 Harvard is a perverse concept

-The root of the metacrisis is an education crisis (Zak Stein) also a legitimation & teacherly authority crisis Education is the autopoietic root of society - the way it propagates/maintains/reproduces itself
+The root of the metacrisis is an education crisis (Zak Stein) also a legitimation & teacherly authority crisis - its not just a technological problem Education is the autopoietic root of society - the way it propagates/maintains/reproduces itself

 > "At its best, schooling can be about how to make a life, which is quite different from how to make a living." - [Neil Postman](https://www.azquotes.com/quote/234881)